 Adding an employee to the Departing Employees list provides you with insight into their file activity, to be sure that they are not syncing files to unsanctioned cloud services or moving files to removable media, for example.
 Employees added to the Departing Employees list are automatically added to security alerts, to notify you when data might be leaving your organization.

-In addition to the risk detection lists, the following tools and resources help aid your insider threat program:
+In addition to the risk detection lists, the following tools and resources help aid your insider risk detection program:

 - Use the User profile to check an employee's file activity ad-hoc, to verify that you don't have data leaving your organization.
 Based on what you see on the User profile, you may determine the employee should be added to a risk detection list.